neondatabase/website/content/docs/introduction/monitoring.md

 [detail what is def in the roadmap, and what types of monitoring features we are thinking about adding]

 ## Native Postgres options for monitoring your database

+pg_stats AND pg hero

+add indemnification about losing any info that would normally write to storage when the node goes down (autoscaling to zero)

 [detail some stuff you can do in postgres in the meantime]